sadhfdrn/Ai-WhatsApp/replit.md

 ## System Architecture

 ### Core Architecture Pattern
 The application follows a modular architecture with a main orchestrator (`WhatsAppAIBot`) that coordinates multiple specialized components.
-Each component handles a specific aspect of functionality, promoting separation of concerns and maintainability.
+The system now includes a comprehensive personality learning framework that persists learned user communication patterns directly to the GitHub repository, ensuring memory across workflow restarts.

 ### Configuration Management
 - **Centralized Config System**: All configuration is managed through a single `Config` class that loads settings from environment variables